Keyboard shortcuts

 sudo apt install -y nginx

-Check version:
+Check the installed version:

 nginx -v